Last Update: 5/15/23

 Accordingly, she argued, David Drake was murdered as a direct and proximate result of Sun Bank and Trust’s negligence in failing to provide protection and security in its parking lot.

-The bank defended itself based upon long standing common law.
+The bank defended itself based on long-standing common law.
 No matter how sympathetic this plaintiff was and despite the tragedy that had occurred to its customer, Sun Bank and Trust moved that the widow’s lawsuit be dismissed.

 The trial judge agreed with the bank, which led to Mrs. Drake appealed his ruling.